-Strategy: Identify the appropriate cases in which to file amicus briefs.
+A.3.1 Strategy: Keep a monthly check on cases that directly relate to post-conviction review of our clients' convictions and/or sentences.
+Identify the appropriate cases in which to file amicus briefs.
 Actively avoid filing any "me too" briefs-i.e., briefs that simply repeat an argument already made by a party to the case.
 Work with counsel for the parties supported, as well as any other possible amici, to discuss what arguments need to be covered.